DonghyunAhn/development-measure/Stage2/README.md

 In this research, we call this human labels as the **'Partial order graph(POG)'**.

-Ten human participants of varying backgrounds (i.e., satellite imagery experts, North Korean defectors, and economists) were recruited to build POGs.
+Ten human experts of varying backgrounds (i.e., satellite imagery experts, North Korean defectors, and economists) were recruited to build POGs.

 The annotation results are listed in `./POG_annotation` directory.